Don’t Look Into the Light!

 From Maser to Laser

 In the late 1950’s, Charles Townes and Arthur Schawlow created a Maser (Microwave Amplification by Stimulated Emission of Radiation) that produces amplified microwaves and radio waves.
 At the same time Gordon Gould, a graduate student of Charles Townes, sketched a light emitting version of the maser and coined the term “laser” that we use today.

 At a Manhattan news conference in 1960, Theodore Maiman became the first person to build and demonstrate a working visible light laser.
-Maiman had great faith in the future potential of laser technology and said “a laser is a solution seeking a problem.”
+Maiman had great faith in the future potential of lasers and said “a laser is a solution seeking a problem.”

-And boy was he right.
+He could not have been more correct.
 Since that day in New York, lasers have sparked the public’s imagination in countless ways.
 Industries across the world today rely heavily on laser technology for manufacturing, imaging, communications, medical treatment, transportation, weaponry, restoration, entertainment…the list goes on and on.
-The fingerprints of laser technology are all around us every day.
+The fingerprints of lasers are all around us every day.